-Regulation of stomach emptying, Causes of vomiting & Nervous pathway of reflex vomiting
+Regulation of stomach emptying, Causes of vomiting and Nervous pathway of reflex vomiting

 Emptying of the gastric contents is promoted by antral peristalsis waves and prevented by resistance of the pylorus.
 Antral peristaltic waves provide a pumping action, which is called the “pyloric pump”.
 Normally the force of tonic contraction of the pyloric sphincter is weak, leading to its incomplete closure and easy passage of fluids through it.

-This force is sufficient to prevent the passage of semisolid chyme into the duodenum except in presence of strong antral peristaltic waves which drives food toward the duodenum.
+This force is sufficient to prevent the passage of semisolid chyme into the duodenum except in the presence of strong antral peristaltic waves which drive food toward the duodenum.
 Pyloric sphincter and antral peristaltic waves play their role in emptying the stomach via many stimuli from the stomach and duodenum.

 Regulation of stomach emptying

 - The volume of the gastric contents: Distension of the stomach increases the rate of emptying of the stomach through a nervous mechanism.
 The rate is directly proportional to the square root of food volume in the stomach.

 - Effect of gastrin hormone on stomach emptying: As previously mentioned stretch of the stomach wall and the presence of certain types of food in the stomach release gastrin hormone, which stimulates both gastric secretion and motility.
 It increases the activity of the pyloric pump and relaxes the pyloric sphincter, i.e. it enhances the emptying of the stomach.

 a- Enterogastric reflex